iqtree/iqtree.github.io/doc/Tutorial.md

 *  `example.phy.splits.nex`: has the same information as  `example.phy.splits`
 but in NEXUS format, which can be viewed with SplitsTree program.

+>**TIP**: UFBoot support values have a different interpretation to the standard bootstrap.
+Refer to [[Frequently Asked Questions#interpret-ufboot]] for more information.

 Assessing branch supports with  standard nonparametric bootstrap
 ----------------------------------------------------------------